 - With respect to SFDR articles 4 and 7 on “the transparency of adverse sustainability impacts”:

 - Annually, TIM extends the quarterly report with estimates of the impact of the underlying transactions the fund hedges on (i) job creation, (ii) value added in the form of incremental salaries, profits and taxes, and (iii) energy impact in terms of gigawatts generated and CO2 emissions avoided.
-These statistics are produced using a Joint Impact Model (more information in TCX’s 2020 Impact Report) developed by Steward Redqueen in close collaboration with several development finance institutions, including several TCX investors.
-Important to note in the context of the SFDR is that these measures do not enter into TCX’s investment decision-making process as ex-ante inputs but are ex-post-facto estimates provided for information purposes only.
+These statistics are produced using a Joint Impact Model developed by Steward Redqueen in close collaboration with several development finance institutions, including several TCX investors (more information may be found in TCX’s 2020 Impact Report).
+Important to note in the context of the SFDR is that these measures do not enter into TCX’s investment decision-making process as ex-ante inputs, but are ex-post estimates provided for information purposes only.

 - With respect to SFDR article 5 on “the transparency of remuneration policies in relation to the integration of sustainability risks”:

-- A significant portion (presently: 25%) of the variable performance fee TCX pays to TIM each year is a function of TIM’s ability to achieve the volume targets set by the TCX SB and General Meeting each year.
+- A significant portion (presently: 40%) of the variable performance fee TCX pays to TIM each year is a function of TIM’s ability to achieve volume and other ‘development impact’ targets set by the TCX Supervisory Board and General Meeting each year.
 TIM’s performance against these targets is a key driver of its ‘development impact’ reporting (as explained above) and is communicated to the investors monthly.

 - TIM’s Human Resource Manual includes a Code of Conduct that requires its employees to comply with prevailing laws and regulations and the policies and procedures that apply to TIM and TCX.
 This includes the Operational Guidelines, which detail the due diligence requirements for TCX’s investors and counterparties with reference to TCX’s KYC/AMLTF, ESGT, and credit risk policies.
 Additionally, there is a Reputational Risk Policy; a Diversity, Equal Opportunity, and Anti-Discrimination Policy; a Fraud Risk Management Policy; and an Anti-Bribery and Corruption Policy.
 In case of non-compliance with this Code of Conduct and the associated policies and procedures, TIM’s HR Manual makes it explicit that the employee’s remuneration and/or continued employment may be affected negatively, and there may be legal repercussions.